firas-aschkar/Vitis_Embedded_Platform_Source/README.md

 The platform hardware has two types.

-- **Pre-Synth XSA** : Hardware specification file (XSA) in the platform does not contain bitstream.
+- **Pre-Synth XSA** : Hardware specification file (XSA) if the platform does not contain bitstream.
 The XSA build time is quicker than Post-Impl XSA.
 By default, Vitis platform Makefile generates pre-synth platforms.
 Pre-Synth XSA is not valid for DFX platforms.
 - **Post-Impl XSA** : XSA generation flow goes through implementation.
 The XSA contains PL bitstream and the platform generation time will be longer.
   - DFX platforms require post-impl XSA.
   - Flat platform doesn't require post-impl XSA.
 If flat platform creation flow generates post-impl XSA, user can get platform resource info in platforminfo.
 Implementation issues may be found in early stage.
 It won't save time during the application v++ link phase.
 V++ will rerun implementation for the whole design.